Sitemap

 The boy stood at the edge, watching the others rush about.
 His stomach growled, but something held him back.

 He looked at the bun lying at his feet.
 It looked soft and sweet, with butter peeking out from the middle.
 The world around him seemed to go quiet as if waiting for his decision.
+His stomach cried out for the bun, but something deeper inside him spoke louder.

 The boy refused to bend down.
 He took a step back.

-With an irritated click of her tongue, she thrust her arm out the window.
-Bangles jingled as she jabbed a finger at him, then at the bun on the ground.
+With an irritated gesture, the hand thrust out the window.
+Bangles jingled as a finger jabbed at him, then at the bun on the ground ordering “Take it!”

 The boy kept walking.
 His stomach ached, but his back remained straight.